manuellamas/Music_and_Networks/README.md

 # Usage
 **Note** 30/11/2021: As of now, it'll probably not work on all files.
 And even in those that it does the created graph is still crude.
 It only looks at a single track and therefore the graph isn't by any means a faithful representation of the song.

+It currently only looks at the track with the most nodes (if there are multiple tracks with that number of notes then it chooses the first)

 File Input Style:
 - `py Code/Graph.py <file>`